albertorivasii/CovidDataCleaning/README.md

 # Exploratory Data Analysis and Data Cleanup of COVID-19 Data
-## Skills Used: SQL(Window Functions, View Creation, CTE Creation, Temp Table Creation)
+## Skills Used: SQL(Window Functions, View Creation, CTE Creation, Temp Table Creation, Aggregation)
 ### Data From: [Our World in Data COVID-19 World Data](https://ourworldindata.org/covid-deaths)
 Personal Project exploring COVID-19 death and vaccination rates by country and continent.
-Mainly exploratory in nature and was to prepare for Tableau dashboard I published [here](https://public.tableau.com/app/profile/alberto.rivas.ii).
-Created Two views to analyuze further in Tableau:
+Mainly exploratory in nature and was to prepare for Tableau dashboard I published [here](https://public.tableau.com/app/profile/alberto.rivas.ii).\
-1. Rolling vaccination counts by country, daily
+Created a view for COVID-19 of rolling death toll with information from a CTE\
-2. Rolling death toll by country, daily
+Created 7 queries to export to excel and use for further analysis in Tableau including vaccination rates, GDP per capita, and death rates all by country and/or date\

 Goal was to try and visualize the relationship between COVID-19 vaccination rates and the death rate of any given country and create an animation on Tableau for those interested to see how vaccination and death rates changed over time.